kubeedge/ianvs/docs/index.rst

 but also benchmarking tools including simulation and hyper-parameter searching.
 Ianvs also revealing best practices for developers and end users with presentation tools including leaderboards and test reports.

+## Scope
+The distributed synergy AI benchmarking Ianvs aims to test the performance of distributed synergy AI solutions following recognized standards, in order to facilitate more efficient and effective development.

+The scope of Ianvs includes
+- Providing end-to-end benchmark toolkits across devices, edge nodes and cloud nodes based on typical distributed-synergy AI paradigms and applications.
+    - Tools to manage test environment.
+For example, it would be necessary to support the CRUD (Create, Read, Update and Delete) actions in test environments.
+Elements of such test environments include algorithm-wise and system-wise configuration.
+    - Tools to control test cases.
+Typical examples include paradigm templates, simulation tools, and hyper-parameter-based assistant tools.
+    - Tools to manage benchmark presentation, e.g., leaderboard and test report generation.
+- Cooperation with other organizations or communities, e.g., in KubeEdge SIG AI, to establish comprehensive benchmarks and developed related applications, which can include but are not limited to
+    - Dataset collection, re-organization, and publication
+    - Formalized specifications, e.g., standards
+    - Holding competitions or coding events, e.g., open source promotion plan
+    - Maintaining solution leaderboards or certifications for commercial usage

+Start your journey on Ianvs with the following links:

 .. toctree::
     :maxdepth: 1
     :caption: Introduction